Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **B. Git** ✅

-### Question-36  💩💩
+### Question-36  💩💩💩

 You have an Azure DevOps project that uses many package feeds.

-You need to simplity the project by using a single feed that stores packages produced by your company and packages consumed from remote feeds.
+You need to simplity the project by **using a single feed that stores packages produced by your company and packages consumed from remote feeds.**

 The solution must support public feeds and authenticated feeds.